awsdocs/aws-lambda-developer-guide/doc_source/python-exceptions.md

 REPORT RequestId: fc4f8810-88ff-4800-974c-12cec018a4b9	Duration: 12.33 ms	Billed Duration: 100 ms	Memory Size: 128 MB	Max Memory Used: 56 MB
 ```

-For more information about logs, see [AWS Lambda Function Logging in Python](python-logging.md)\.
+For more information about logs, see [AWS Lambda function logging in Python](python-logging.md)\.